Get News & Updates Directly To Your Inbox

-More than three million cases are diagnosed each year, but the good news is it can be preventable and treatable.
+More than three million cases are diagnosed in the United States each year, but the good news is it can be prevented and treated.
 You are more likely to have metabolic syndrome if you are overweight or don’t get enough exercise.

-Do the Math There are five risk factors associated with metabolic syndrome.
+There are five risk factors associated with metabolic syndrome.
 Risk factors are traits, conditions, or habits that increase your chance of developing a disease.
 These risk factors are related to excess abdominal weight or problems metabolizing fat and sugar in your diet.

-If you meet the definition of metabolic syndrome or have any of these risk factors, remember that certain risk factors are inherited and others can be changed by making healthy choices.
-Talk to your doctor and begin to take the following steps to protect your health.
+If you meet the definition of metabolic syndrome or have any of its risk factors, it’s important to know the difference between inherited risk factors and manageable ones.
+Inherited risk factors can’t be changed.
+Others can be managed by making healthy choices.
+Talk to your doctor and take steps to improve your manageable risk factors.

 Are you at risk for metabolic syndrome?
 Talk to your doctor about making lifestyle choices to manage your risks.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2021 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.